karyma-dev/notes/docs/interview/html.md

 **What are data- attributes good for?**
 Generally no encourged to use them anymore unless it for testing.
 The data- attribute was used

+**What kind of things must you be wary of when designing or developing for multilingual sites?**
+Make sure you use `lang` attribute in your html tag.
+Allow user to switch language easily.

+**What does a DOCTYPE do?**